-The Chartered Institute of Marketing (CIM)'s online marketing careers resource, getin2marketing, includes a database of marketing graduate schemes and placements - including advertising roles.
+The Chartered Institute of Marketing's (CIM) online marketing careers resource, Get into marketing, includes a database of marketing graduate schemes and placements, which includes advertising roles.
 CIM also has a record of recruitment agencies who specialise in advertising and marketing, which may help you source employment.

 Larger agencies, which have graduate training schemes, invite applications through their websites.
 These are usually made early in the autumn term of your final year.
 Smaller and specialist agencies recruit as vacancies arise, often using specialised websites or recruitment consultancies.

 The training you receive will depend on the agency you work for but the majority of training is carried out on the job.
 Some of the larger agencies may have structured training schemes in place.
 You may be encouraged to study towards a qualification and your employer may offer financial support, provide study leave, or both.